redFrik/redUniverse/README.md

 ## changelog:

+* 230914 - added one discrete world example
 * 230912 - added RedOscillator and RedOscillator2 - thanks g. moon
 * 230901 - safety check in RedObject gravityForce, added an example
 * 220724 - improve RedWindow timing for smoother drawing and adapted examples